2017 Update on the Homestead Tax Credit and Wisconsin Renter’s and Homeowner’s School Property Tax Credit

 By Jennifer Oppriecht

-However, if you’re new to renting or this is the first time hearing about the Renter’s or Homestead Tax Credits, we encourage you to give this post a read.
-It includes information on:
+If you’re new to renting or this is the first time hearing about the programs, this post includes information on both programs, including:

-* The amount of money you can receive from the credits
+- The amount of money you can receive from each of the credits

 Renters can receive both credits, provided they fit within the income criteria.

-Launder reports no significant changes in the tax credits for the 2014 tax year.
+Launder reports no significant changes in the tax credits for the 2017 tax year.
 “The income amounts did not change at all, and the maximum credit is exactly the same,” he said.
-“Looking at the calculation, they essentially didn’t change anything from 2013 to 2014.”

 Here’s a breakdown of the differences between the two credits:

-Renter’s and Homeowner’s School Property Tax Credit (Renter’s Credit)
+What is the Renter’s and Homeowner’s School Property Tax Credit (Renter’s Credit)?

 The Homestead Tax Credit was created to provide tax relief to renters below a certain income threshold.
 Basically, the lower your income, and the more rent you pay, the bigger your credit will be.